- Reducing the need to travel

 Electrification is most suited for short-haul flights, while hydrogen and synthetic fuels are being developed for medium and long-haul travel.13 Devon is well placed to support the acceleration of zero-carbon aviation given its existing aerospace expertise.14

 T5.
 Provide up-to-date information and advice about reducing the need to travel and the most sustainable travel choices.

 10.5.7 Goal TG – Freight Distribution is More Efficient

-Within urban areas freight can be distributed from consolidation centres using more sustainable modes, such as electric cargo bikes.
-Local partners can facilitate trials of such approaches.
+Within urban areas, small freight items can be distributed using more sustainable modes, such as electric cargo bikes, that can be trialled locally before implementation more widely.

-Rail is currently the lowest-carbon form of transport for long-distance freight35 as one freight train can remove up to 76 trucks from the road, but infrastructure availability limits its scope locally.
-Grants are available from government to support the moving of freight from road to rail but grants are no longer available for capital costs for infrastructure.40 Devon can collaborate with regional and national bodies to work with government for greater support for rail freight.
-In the meantime, there is a danger that in the absence of demand Devon loses rail infrastructure, such as rail-side warehousing, that will be valuable in the future.
-The needs of future rail freight should be considered in spatial planning strategies.
+Rail is currently the lowest-carbon form of transport for long-distance freight.16 Grants are available from government to support the moving of freight from road to rail but grants are no longer available for infrastructure.17 Stakeholders in Devon can collaborate with regional and national bodies to work with government for greater support for rail freight.

 T38.
 Support the provision of electric cargo bikes.